-Instruct patients how to properly take MORPHABOND, including the following:
+Instruct patients how to properly take MORPHABOND ER, including the following:

-- Not discontinuing MORPHABOND without first discussing the need for a tapering regimen with the prescriber
+- Not discontinuing MORPHABOND ER without first discussing the need for a tapering regimen with the prescriber [see DOSAGE AND ADMINISTRATION]

-Inform patients that anaphylaxis has been reported with ingredients contained in MORPHABOND.
-Advise patients how to recognize such a reaction and when to seek medical attention.
+Inform patients that anaphylaxis has been reported with ingredients contained in MORPHABOND ER.
+Advise patients how to recognize such a reaction and when to seek medical attention [see CONTRAINDICATIONS, ADVERSE REACTIONS].

 Neonatal Opioid Withdrawal Syndrome

-Inform patients that prolonged use of MORPHABOND during pregnancy can result in neonatal opioid withdrawal syndrome, which may be life-threatening if not recognized and treated [see WARNINGS AND PRECAUTIONS, Use in Specific Populations].
+Inform female patients of reproductive potential that prolonged use of MORPHABOND ER during pregnancy can result in neonatal opioid withdrawal syndrome, which may be lifethreatening if not recognized and treated [see WARNINGS AND PRECAUTIONS, Use In Specific Populations].

-Inform female patients of reproductive potential that MORPHABOND can (or may) cause fetal harm and to inform the prescriber of a known or suspected pregnancy [see Use in Specific Populations].
+Inform female patients of reproductive potential that MORPHABOND ER can cause fetal harm and to inform the healthcare provider of a known or suspected pregnancy [see Use In Specific Populations].

-Advise patients to flush the unused tablets down the toilet when MORPHABOND is no longer needed.
+Advise patients to flush the unused tablets down the toilet when MORPHABOND ER is no longer needed.